thExiled/DiabolicUI/README.md

 ## How to install

-Download and unzip it, navigate into the "DiabolicUI-master" folder, and move the folder named just "DiabolicUI" to your [i]\World of Warcraft\Interface\AddOns\[/i] directory.
+Download and unzip it, navigate into the "DiabolicUI-master" folder, and move the folder named just "DiabolicUI" to your **World of Warcraft\\Interface\\AddOns\\** directory.
 It's important that you move the correct folder, or the game won't find the addon!

 Also, make sure the game is closed when moving new files into the addon directory as it is unable to discover new files when it's already running.
 And remember to check the "load out of date addons" checkbox in the addon listing on the character selection screen, or the game won't load the addon.